Amazon offers higher pay to lure warehouse employees to Whole Foods grocery unit

-(Reuters) — Amazon.com is offering higher pay to recruit its own warehouse employees to pick and pack Whole Foods groceries amid rising demand and a worker shortage, according to an internal document reviewed by Reuters.
+(Reuters) — Amazon is offering higher pay to recruit its own warehouse employees to pick and pack Whole Foods groceries amid rising demand and a worker shortage, according to an internal document reviewed by Reuters.

-This move, known as labor sharing, highlights how the ecommerce giant is reallocating some of its vast workforce to handle a spike in online sales of groceries, as millions of American are stuck at home amid the COVID-19 outbreak.
+This move, known as labor sharing, highlights how the ecommerce giant is reallocating some of its vast workforce to handle a spike in online sales of groceries, as millions of Americans are stuck at home amid the COVID-19 outbreak.

 Amazon offers online grocery services through Amazon Fresh from its own grocery warehouses, and Amazon Prime Now, which delivers from its Whole Foods stores.

-“The Prime Now business has seen a mass increase in volume and is now offering labor share opportunities,” Amazon said in a message sent to warehouse workers in Maryland, which was reviewed by Reuters.
-Workers in other states where Amazon operates grocery services have received similar communications, including California, Nevada, and Tennessee.
+“The Prime Now business has seen a mass increase in volume and is now offering labor share opportunities,” Amazon said in a message that was sent to warehouse workers in Maryland and was reviewed by Reuters.
+Workers in other states where Amazon operates grocery services have received similar communications, including in California, Nevada, and Tennessee.

 Employees who are selected to make the switch can make $19 per hour, a $2 raise on top of the pay hike Amazon announced earlier this month.
 Amazon Fresh positions require working in a freezer environment, while a Prime Now shopper role entails picking and packing products for online orders in a Whole Foods store under tight time limits.